-Assessment (typically a portfolio of work) considers all of the Requirements as a single body of work, providing the unit grade.

-What to submit for Assessment

-Specific requirements for the display and presentation of work, oral and written presentations will be indicated in each unit specification and any related project briefs.
+nt (typically a portfolio of work) considers all of the ents as a single body of work, providing the unit grade.
+What to submit for Assessment Specific requirements for the display and presentation of work, oral and written presentations will be indicated in each unit specification and any related project briefs.
 These will be discussed and explained in Unit briefing sessions.
 Learning Outcomes & Unit Assessment Learning Outcomes are the skills and knowledge that you will be able to demonstrate upon successful completion of each of the units on your course and against which your work will be assessed.
 The work you submit will be judged against the Learning Outcomes that are detailed in the relevant Unit Specification.
 To pass a unit your work will need to demonstrate that all of the Learning Outcomes have been met.
 Grading work consider h ine what grade the work should receive, the tutors ow well the Learning Outcomes have been met, using nool's standard Marking Criteria.
-Distinction 85-100% There is consistent and strong evidence with outstanding examples that demonstrate PASS 70-84% There is substantial and strong evidence with excellent examples that demonstrate Merit 60-69% There is consistent evidence with some very good examples that demonstrate Pass 50-59% There is adequate evidence with some good examples that demonstrate - 40-49% There is inadequate evidence, with some examples of potential to demonstrate FAIL 1-39% There is inadequate evidence to demonstrate
+85-100% There is consistent and strong evidence with outstanding examples that demonstrate First 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate Third 40-49% There is adequate evidence with some sound examples to demonstrate 35-39% There is inadequate evidence, with some examples of potential to demonstrate FAII 1-34% There is inadequate evidence to demonstrate • 0% No work submitted to demonstrate